 Tip #2: If you’re going to combine this with other specific category cards, then you still can’t lose.
 Simply use this card to pay for everything else you don’t get mega-bonuses for with your other cards.

 For example, put all of your U.S. supermarket purchases (up to $6,000) as well as gas on your Blue Cash Preferred® Card from American Express, then spend the rest on the Double Cash Card.

 Tip #3: Always pay off your balance!
 No card holds its value if you fail to pay off the balance; the late fees make sure of that!

 Tip #4: Remember that you won’t get your additional 1% cash-back until you pay off your balance.

-If you’re using the 0% APR grace period to float a little loan, just remember to pay it off by the month in which this introductory APR ends, or you’ll be hit with interest up through the day it was bought!
+If you’re using the intro balance transfer period to float a little loan, just remember to pay it off by the month in which this introductory APR ends, or you’ll be hit with interest up through the day it was bought!